 Variation #4: “The March”

 Variation #5: “The Chase”

 This project, a single-movement piece for traditional brass quintet (two B♭ trumpets, one double French horn, one tenor trombone, one tuba) will follow the same web delivery format as “September,” my orchestral tone poem — for slightly different reasons.
 I will track my progress here as I did there, but the progress will reflect this piece’s “Theme and Variations” format.
-The page titled “The Fragments” linked above will have a list of thematic fragments (starting with the main theme) which are used in each section.
-I’ll update that page as things are written, with explanations as to how they relate to each other and fit together.
-Other pages will deliver each full section (the main theme, and five variations) as they are completed.
-The last “Full Composition” page will have everything together, as far as I’ve gotten.
+The page titled “The Fragments” linked above will have a list of thematic fragments (starting with the main theme) which are used in each section, with explanations as to how they relate to each other and fit together.
+Other pages deliver each full section (the main theme, and five variations).
+The last “Full Composition” page has everything together.
 It’ll all make sense, I swear!

-As always, there will be changes as I write.
+As always, there may be changes as I make updates.

 Learning Goals of This Piece

 My first goal is to explore the instruments, their unique solo characteristics, and their ability to work together and support each other.
 Although I’ve written for some brass instruments before, this format provides a better platform for learning such things.